Sep 27, 2024

 The session began with Dr. Adachi explaining why biodiversity is critical to human economic activity:

 The global target agreed to at the 15th Conference of the Parties to the Convention on Biological Diversity (COP 15) in December 2022 is referred to as “nature positive.”
-With 2020 as the base year, the goal is to stop biodiversity loss and put it on a recovery track by 2030 and to fully restore our ecosystems by 2050.
+With 2020 as the base year, the goal is to halt and reverse biodiversity loss to put nature on a path to recovery for the benefit of people and planet by 2030 and to fully restore our ecosystems by 2050.

-Climate change, resource cycles, and biodiversity are all “nature” issues.
-Ecosystem services—regulating, supplying, cultural, and infrastructure functions—have yielded a variety of benefits to humans but are breaking down under the burden of human economic activity.
+Climate change, circular economy, and biodiversity crisis are all “nature” issues.
+Ecosystem services—provisioning, regulating, cultural, and supporting servies—have yielded a variety of benefits to humans but are breaking down under the burden of human economic activity.
 Biodiversity is “natural capital.”
-We must acknowledge that our lives and business activities depend on biodiversity—and that if we negatively impact biodiversity, then that natural capital will disappear and human economic activity will no longer be possible.
+We must acknowledge that our lives and business activities depend on biodiversity—and that if we negatively impact biodiversity, then that natural capital will be degraded and eventually disappear, then human economic activity will no longer be possible.

 Photo: Dr. Naoki Adachi